-Warm them, slice them transversely and dress them with butter, hazelnut paste, fresh fruits, or use it as toast topped with avocado, egg, or chicken salad.
-Possibilities are endless.
+Warm them, slice them transversely, and dress them with butter, hazelnut paste, and fresh fruits, or use it as toast topped with avocado, egg, or chicken salad.
+The possibilities are endless.

 In search of delicious and easy-to-make lectin-free hamburger buns, or dinner rolls, that are also nut-free, dairy-free, and gluten-free?
 Search no more.
-This is what I call a multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
+This multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
 Some readers even made a loaf out of it.

 This lectin-free flatbread made with green plantains and sorghum is easy to make and roll out, easy to cook, and stays soft and pliable even after one day on the counter.
 But I don’t promise you it will last that long, because it is also delicious.